-There has been a wealth of information published on this disorder since first conceptualized nearly a hundred years ago.
+There has been a wealth of information published on this reading disorder since it was first conceptualized nearly 100 years ago.
 What researchers have essentially concluded is that we don’t have a formal reading center in our brain.
 Rather, we utilize language and speech areas to make sense of written words.
 Thus, any disorder that affects language systems can impact reading.
 In fact, in adult stroke patients, there is an unusual condition called alexia (inability to read) without agraphia (inability to write), which means that a person could write a sentence but be unable to read what they had just written.
 Through the advent of neuroimaging, we have been able to trace the pathways that lead from the visual perception of written text to the decoding of that text for meaning and have a pretty good understanding of how children with dyslexia read differently than normal children.
 We have not been as successful in figuring out the cause of this disorder.

-Some of the common signs of dyslexia in younger children can be the omission of connecting words (i.e., in, an, the, to, etc.), taking the first letter or two of the word and guessing, or converting words that they have never seen into words that they already know, even when the meaning is quite different.
+Some of the common signs of dyslexia in younger children can be the omission of connecting words (i.e., in, an, the, to, etc.), or taking the first letter or two of the word and guessing, or converting words that they have never seen into words that they already know, even when the meaning is quite different.